SEARCH

 Tasha Tudor at Home

-Around that time, there were also a lot of rumors about bad business dealings or partners will bad intentions (trying to take advantage of her), and, what fans hoped would become a longer series, eventually came to a halt.
-I’m not sure how the books would seem to fresh eyes today, but they were certainly lovely back to me back then.
-My guess is, they are still igniting plenty of new gardeners today.
+Around that same time, rumors began to circulate about bad business dealings or partners with questionable intentions trying to take advantage of Tudor.
+What fans hoped would become a longer book series eventually came to a halt.
+I’m not sure how those books would feel to fresh eyes today, but back then they were a delight—and I suspect they’re still sparking the imagination of new gardeners now.

 These are the books I recommend: